The Grower’s Guide to Plant Sap Analysis

 What About Brix, EC, and pH?

-In my opinion, brix, EC, and sap pH tend to be unhelpful metrics for determining plant status and management actions.
+In my opinion, sugars, EC, and sap pH tend to be unhelpful metrics for determining plant status and management actions.
 There is no doubt they provide additional information about plant physiology.
 However, I don’t believe they are straight-forward enough to change a management decision.

 Why?